dejager/clueless/README.md

-# clueless
+# Clueless
 An Xcode Playground with a MSL shader inspired by Cher Horowitz.
+As if.